novoda/novoda/style-guides/swift/README.markdown

 ### Selectors

-Selectors are Obj-C methods that act as handlers for many Cocoa and Cocoa Touch APIs.
-Prior to Swift 2.2, they were specified using type unsafe strings.
+Selectors are Objective-C methods that act as handlers for many Cocoa and Cocoa Touch APIs.
+Prior to Swift 2.2, they were specified using type-unsafe strings.
 This now causes a compiler warning.
-The "Fix it" button replaces these strings with the **fully qualified** type safe selector.
+The "Fix it" button replaces these strings with the **fully qualified** type-safe selector.
 Often, however, you can use context to shorten the expression.
 This is the preferred style.

 **Preferred:**
 ```swift